How are we funded?

 How does TheEnergyShop.com earn revenue?

-TheEnergyShop.com offers a free and impartial service, which allow users to compare energy prices and tariffs from all licensed gas and electricity suppliers in the UK (apart from Northern Ireland).
+TheEnergyShop.com offers a free and impartial service, which allow users to compare energy prices and tariffs from the vast majority of licensed gas and electricity suppliers in the UK (apart from Northern Ireland).

-The free part is very important to us, but obviously we need to try and cover our costs (if we can that is because with energy comparisons and energy switching, that ain't easy).
+The free part is very important to us, but obviously we need to try and cover our costs (if we can that is because with energy comparisons and energy switching, that isn't easy to do when the regulator tells you to show tariffs for a lot dodgy energy suppliers for free).

 Running a complex price comparison site involves databases, application software, servers, hosting, bandwidth, data licences and - most importantly - people, and all of this costs money.

-So to (try to) fund this site and to keep the service free to use, we have entered into commission arrangements with a range of energy suppliers.
-If we had a choice we would have preferred not to because, believe us, working with these guys is not easy.
-But it has benefits for you in a number of ways which are explained below.
+So to (try to) fund this site and to keep the service free to use, we have entered into switching arrangements with a wide range of vetted energy suppliers.
+Being able to take switches directly on our website benefits our users in a number of ways which are explained below.

 How it works?